mesosphere-backup/dcos-gce/README.md

 ssh_args = -o ControlMaster=auto -o ControlPersist=60s -o UserKnownHostsFile=/dev/null
 ```

+Ensure the IP address for master0 in ./hosts is the next consecutive IP from bootstrap_public_ip.

 To create and configure the master nodes run
 ```bash
 ansible-playbook -i hosts install.yml